ryan-mars/cucumber-instruments/README.md

 [![Code Climate](https://codeclimate.com/github/cucumber-instruments/cucumber-instruments.png)](https://codeclimate.com/github/cucumber-instruments/cucumber-instruments)
 # Cucumber::Instruments

-TODO: Write a gem description
+This is a work in progress example of driving iOS apps with Cucumber.
+It leverages a novel driver implementation that can be found at https://github.com/cucumber-instruments/instruments-server

-## Installation
+## Vision

-Install it
+Ideally when it is finished you would be able to set up your iOS project for Cucumber automation with a mere

-    $ sudo gem install cucumber-instruments
+    sudo gem install cucumber-instruments

-### Bundler

-Alternatively if you're using Bundler you can add this line to your application's Gemfile:

-    gem 'cucumber-instruments'

-And then execute:

-    $ bundle

-## Usage

 Generate a basic features directory

     $ cucumber-instruments get-started

-If Cucumber-Instruments was unable to detect your application bundle then you'll need to update the path to your app bundle like so:
+If Cucumber-Instruments was unable to detect your application bundle then you'd need to update the path to your app bundle like so:

     # features/support/env.rb
     Cucumber::Instruments.configure do |config|
       config.app_bundle_path = "~/path/to/your.app"
     end

-Test drive your app
+Then simply test drive (ATDD) your app

     $ cucumber

-## Contributing
+## For now

 ### Set up your development environment